Skip to Content

 In certain set phrases

 I see what you mean.
-Be that as it may, I can't agree with you. (yet, notwithstanding)
+Be that as it may, I can't agree with you. (even so, still)

 Come what may, I will not resign! (whatever happens)